 (Quantitative Research) The new methods described in the Summary of Research Results will be applied to the problem of singular perturbations in a variety of phenomena.
-As an example for simplicity, they will discuss what happnes in case $\varepsilon \to 0$ in the second-order nonlinear differential equation; $\varepsilon^2 \frac{d^2x}{dt^2} = x^2$.
+As an example for simplicity, they will discuss what happnes in case $\varepsilon \to 0$ in the second-order nonlinear differential equation; $\varepsilon^2 \frac{d^2x}{dt^2} = x^2$ .
 This problem has been described by physicists Voros, Hakkim, Tobis and Tokihiro Nakamura around 2000.
 The internal solution is considered to be a solution to the difference equation obtained by differencing the derivatives.
 The difference equation corresponds to a two-dimensional symplectic map and the solution gives two invariant curves.
 By showing that these curves intersect transversely, one can conclude that the internal solution of the phenomenon treated as a singular perturbation problem is chaotic.
 However, the solution is an entire function, the specific determination of which is still an open question, and the global picture of these curves is not known.
 The difference equation is simple.
 But, the quadratic equation when the linear part of the left-hand side in the difference equation is viewed as the operator has the double root one, and so it corresponds to a parabolic case.
 This is an insurmountable difficulty.
 To overcome this difficulty, they consider approximating it with hyperbolic ones.
-By renormalizing ε and introducing the variable \tilde{s} , the solution x(t) of the difference equation would be obtained as follows; $x(t) + x(2t) + x(3t) + \cdots = \sum{n=2}^{\infty} \frac{c_n}{n} \frac{1}{\tilde{s}^n}$, where the coefficients c_n would be determined by considering all higher-order differences.
-To solve this for x(t), they would use the special value of the prime zeta function.
+Renormalizing $\varepsilon$ and introducing the variable $\tilde{s}$ , and then deriving relation equations on the solution x(t) of the difference equation, we solve those relation equations.
 In this scheme, they would obtain the concrete representation of the entire function in siries of $1/\tilde{s}$ and solve the difficult problem related to the resurgent analysis described above.
-Together with the hyperbolic case (the paper has been submitted), he will apply the methods to single pendulum, double pendulum, and recent dynamical tunneling problems, and conduct quantitative research in the field of applied mathematics using computer, in collaboration with Chihiro Matsuoka.
+Together with the hyperbolic case (the paper has been in final adjustments), he will apply the methods to single pendulum, double pendulum, and recent dynamical tunneling problems, and conduct quantitative research in the field of applied mathematics using computer, in collaboration with Chihiro Matsuoka.